DeimosMH/lemuraf_hackyeah_25/readme_pub.md

 1. **Trigger**: Activates on push to main/master or manual trigger
 2. **Build Job**:
    - Checks out your code
-   - Configures GitHub Pages
+   - Creates optional CNAME file for custom domain
    - Uploads the `Odyssey/` folder as deployment artifact
 3. **Deploy Job**:
    - Takes the build artifact
-   - Publishes to GitHub Pages
+   - Automatically configures and publishes to GitHub Pages
    - Updates the live site

 ### Automatic Deployment